alpaka-group/llama/documentation/pages/user/allocators.rst

 The allocators are not only important for giving the views fine-tuned control over allocation and copying overhead, but also an interface for other third party libraries.
-For use with these, the :ref:`developer section<label-allocators-interface>` documents the interface needed to implement.
+For use with these, the
+:ref:`Factory API section <label-api-factory>` documents the interface needed to implement.

 .. _label-allocators-alpaka: